NIH-NCPI/ncpi-fhir-ig-2/input/pagecontent/StructureDefinition-ncpi-family-relationship-intro.md

 - For other genetic relationships, (like grandparents), create `FamilyRelationship` resources for each parent-child relationship.
   - This may require inferred individuals to be created to fill in gaps.
   - Use the [Patient Knowledge Source Extension][p_knowledge] to mark the inferred individuals as such.
-- For non-genetic relationships, such as a spouse, an adoptive parent, or surrogate mother, create one `FamilyRelationship` with each participant as the `patient` and the other as the `relative`.
+- For non-genetic relationships, such as a spouse, an adoptive parent, or a surrogate mother, create one `FamilyRelationship` with each participant as the `patient` and the other as the `relative`.
 So, "spouse" would require two `FamilyRelationship` resources.
 Prefer non-gendered and sexless codes for the relationship because gender and sex are properties of the individual.
 For example, prefer "spouse" over "husband" or "wife."
 - It is acceptable to create several `FamilyRelationship` resources for the same `patient` and `relative` pair.
 For example, two participants may be spouses but also third cousins.
 That would require four `FamilyRelationship` resources.

 #### Relationship to other implementation guides